wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/1-introduction.md

 **Microsoft Graph** provides a unified programmability model that you can use to build apps for organizations and consumers that interact with the data of millions of users.
-The Microsoft Graph REST APIs implements many of the OData protocol’s query parameters.
+Microsoft Graph APIs implements many of the OData protocol’s query parameters.
 In this module, you'll learn how to manipulate queries using query parameters.

 Query parameters will help you achieve multiple tasks such as limiting the amount of data returned by requests to Microsoft Graph such as controlling how many fields are returned for each record, how many records are returned, also filtering and searching for wanted information.